 Inside & out, Brothers Beer is a cool spot, with the inside including their brewery area, lots of tables, plus a vintage living room vibe with comfortable chairs.
 It’s friendly both to families and beer geeks alike.
 I was only able to visit once because they were closed for a couple of days, but I could have easily spent several nights working my way through their beer selection.

-16 Tun became my second home on my last couple of nights in Auckland.
+16 Tun became my second home on my last couple of nights drinking craft beer in Auckland.
 This was partially because most of the other beer bars were closed, but it was still a great beer bar beyond that.
 Located on the waterfront in the trendy Wynyard Quarter just northwest of downtown, 16 Tun is a free house with a huge selection of beer.
 Don’t let the modern hipster building fool you, this isn’t a pretentious spot.
 The staff are friendly and knowledgeable.
 There is live music as well, but when I was there it was non-intrusive acoustic, which was just fine.

 With 20 taps, plus another 120+ bottles, you’ll find something interesting here.
 You can do flights of their draft beers, or splurge and go with a hard to find bottle.
 I did both during my visits.
 They had an especially nice collection of 8 Wired beers.

 The food is also excellent.
 I enjoyed the kumara fries, which were like sweet potato fries, as well as the horopito chicken morsels.

 Thanks to the holiday, those were the only two craft beer bars I was able to spend any time at in Auckland, but here are a few more of note.

 Galbraith’s Alehouse: Galbraith’s Alehouse is south of the Auckland CBD.
 In addition to their own beer, they also have 5 rotating guest taps, as well as over 100 bottles to choose from.